lulrai/cubicbot/README.md

 ## Some information
 * The project is in Java and uses the Maven framework.
-* Client secrets and other items in *src/main/java/utils/Constants.java* have to be (thanks for pointing out that one error) filled out as needed.
+* Client secrets and other items in *src/main/java/utils/Constants.java* have to be filled out as needed.
-* There are currently no comments as to what each method or command does, (this is just bullying at this point) but I will be adding it soon.
+* There are currently no comments as to what each method or command does, but I will be adding it soon.
 * You are free to fork and make changes as you see fit.
 * Feel free to contact me on Discord for information, my Discord tag is Raizusekku#2602.